P-A-R-U-S/Go-CQRS/README.md

 * [Valentyn Ponomarenko](http://valentynponomarenko.com)

-The project intended to use as a part of part of othe project, but if you want to contribute, feel free to send pull requests!
+The project intended to use as a part of part of the project, but if you want to contribute, feel free to send pull requests!

 Have problems, bugs, feature ideas?
 We are using the github [issue tracker](https://github.com/P-A-R-U-S/Golang-CQRS/issues) to manage them.